PiotrLezanski/CodeChecker/README.md

 # CodeChecker

 ## Idea
-App to compare, analyze and test C++ programms (int the future also Java).
-Mostly for people that does not feel cofident int Bash.
+App to compare, analyze and test C++ programms (in the future also Java).
+Mostly for people that does not feel cofident in Bash.

 ## Applications
 #### 1. Get output